10 Signs Your Natural Dentist is Truly HolisticUpdated: January 25, 2018 Oral Health

-Dr. Weston A. Price discovered this during his travels to 14 isolated Traditional Societies in the early part of the last century which he wrote about in the book Nutrition and Physical Degeneration.
-Invariably, those cultures with the best dental health enjoyed the best overall health as well.
+Dr. Weston A. Price discovered this during his travels to 14 isolated Traditional Societies in the early part of the last century.
+He wrote about his findings in the book Nutrition and Physical Degeneration.
+Invariably, those cultures with the best dental health enjoyed the best overall health too.

 They may define themselves as a natural dentist on their website and in their marketing materials, but in fact they might just sell supplements in their office with every single dental practice by the book conventional.